Pamela Lang

 Nov 2019 – Nov 2021 2024 – Aug 2025 Ontrak, Inc. Landed #1 out of 100 my first three months, built the department’s call guide, and won the company’s top Rock Star Award.
 Let go in 2021 after successive layoffs.
 Brought back in 2024 when Ontrak was rebuilding the department; the company closed permanently in August 2025.

 I had already been working from home as a supervisor.
 In the brick-and-mortar, this was exactly the work I had done as a manager and trained consultants to do.
-I put together a web page that held everything we did on a call in one place, easy to follow.
-I brought it to the department heads.
-They loved it.
-Adoption was voluntary but near-universal.
+I put together a web page that helped struggling and new agents learn the call flow, all in one piece, easy to follow.

 The Rock Star Award.
 Ontrak’s top quarterly company honor.
 Peer-voted.
 First specialist from the department to win it.
 Ontrak, 2021